The cause of sarcoidosis is unknown, but experts think it results from the body's immune system responding to an unknown substance.

 For these people, the symptoms are not usually severe.
 However, a few people find their symptoms develop gradually and get worse over time, to the point where they become severely affected.
 This is known as chronic sarcoidosis.
 There is currently no cure but symptoms can usually be managed with medicine.

-Pulmonologist: is a doctor who specializes in the diagnosis and treatment of lung disorders and breathing problems.
+: is a doctor who specializes in the diagnosis and treatment of lung disorders and breathing problems.
 This is the doctor often seen by sarcoidosis patients because sarcoidosis affects the lungs in over 90% of patients.
-Pulmonologists can also treat asthma, COPD, cystic fibrosis and tuberculosis.
+Pulmonologists can also treat asthma, COPD, cystic fibrosis

 Recent Findings.
 Approximately one to five percent of patients with sarcoidosis die from complications of sarcoidosis.
 Recent population studies indicate that mortality may be increasing over the past decade.